 |Interest rates||Generally 3.75% to 4.89%||Generally 0.5% to 1.5% higher than a conventional loan|

 |Minimum down payment||As low as 3%||As low as 10% but typically at least 20%|

 Learn more about Conventional loans

 Learn more about Jumbo loans

-As with any major purchase, shop around and weigh your options when deciding whether take out a jumbo loan.
+As with any major purchase, shop around and weigh your options when deciding whether take out a mortgage.